-- 3. How did the number of plankton collected in the plankton net compare to the number collected in the cup or bucket? - 4.
+- How did the number of plankton collected in the plankton net compare to the number collected in the cup or bucket?
+The plankton net concentrates the sample, so there are more plankton in the net tow than in the cup or bucket. - 4.
 Why do you think scientists use plankton nets?